 If your grocery store has an app, you may be able to find additional coupons there.
 I recently started clipping digital coupons on Kroger’s app before heading to the store, and I wish I had started doing this sooner!

 Once you’ve planned your meals and bought the necessary groceries, eat them!
 Janielle, a Clark.com Facebook subscriber, shares this tip:

 “We stopped eating out.
 No fast food, pizza, no restaurants … nothing.
 We buy groceries and that’s it.
 Eating out really adds up.
 We have seen our savings really grow!”

 For many of us, eating at home is probably one of the most effective ways to stop spending money.
 Avoid going out to eat or do so only on special occasions.
 Instead, opt for healthy home-cooked meals.

-For even more savings, pack your lunch when you know you’ll be out and avoid buying food on the go.
-Eating before you leave the house can help curb the temptation.
+For even more savings, pack your lunch when you know you’ll be out so you can avoid buying food on the go.
+And eating before you leave the house can help curb the temptation.

 5. Find Free Entertainment